If you’re experiencing family violence, there are services and agencies available to help you. Call triple zero (000) if you are in danger.

 The court staff will send a copy of the order to the police for their records.

 It is important that you feel safe.
-See the find support page for more information.
+Visit the find support page for more information.

 - The order starts being active after it is deemed served